0x25/orc/README.md

 ## Template
 Each name of variable can be use in commands.
 For example '**myvalue**' can be used with the **{{myvalue}}** representation in the command.

+There is to type:
+ - vars
+ - files

+files and vars parameters name must be unique.

+### vars
+This is local variables in the yaml file (value or list).

+### files
+The value of the variable is locate in a file line by line.

 ## Blocks
 Blocks is a list of block.